dmutikainen/dmutikainen.github.io/_posts/2024-07-23-chi-square-test.md

 <br>
 #### State Hypotheses & Acceptance Criteria For Test

-The very first thing we need to do in any form of Hypothesis Test is state our Null Hypothesis, our Alternate Hypothesis, and the Acceptance Criteria.
+The first thing to do in any form of Hypothesis Test is state our Null Hypothesis, our Alternate Hypothesis, and the Acceptance Criteria.

-In the code below we code these in explcitly & clearly so we can utilise them later to explain the results.
+In the code below we code these in explcitly so we can utilize them later to explain the results.
 We specify the common Acceptance Criteria value of 0.05.

 ```python